ccoutant/dwarf-locations/001a-context.md

 >     thread.
 >
 > 7. Current lane
 >
+>     [non-normative] _On SIMD (Single-Instruction Multiple-Data Stream)
+>     and SIMT (Single-Instruction Multiple-Thread) architectures,
+>     fine-grained parallel execution can be achieved by dispatching a
+>     single instruction across multiple data streams (e.g., a vector or
+>     array).
+Some parallel programming models allow for the
+>     vectorization of loops using SIMD instructions.
+These parallel
+>     streams can be considered fine-grain threads of execution, or
+>     lanes, where each lane typically shares a common stack, program
+>     counter, and register file._
+>
+>     [non-normative] _In SIMT architectures, control flow may diverge
+>     through the use of predication, where each instruction executes
+>     only in certain lanes.
+Some SIMT architectures, however, provide
+>     separate stacks and register files for each lane, and the parallel
+>     streams of execution would be better represented as threads
+>     (above)._
+>
 >     The current lane is a SIMD/SIMT lane identifier.
 This applies to
 >     source languages that are implemented using a SIMD/SIMT execution